Blanche Barrow: Life after release

 Immediately after her release in 1939, Blanche moved to Oklahoma to help take care of her father.
 Her relationship with her mother had quickly deteriorated, eventually leading to a complete break.
-Blanche only stayed briefly in Oklahoma, moving to Dallas, Texas in 1939, working various jobs.
+Blanche stayed only briefly in Oklahoma, moving to Dallas, Texas in 1939, working various jobs.
 In 1940, at 29, she married 27-year-old Eddie Frasure.
 One year later, she completed her parole.
 Police continued to monitor her whereabouts and she was often contacted when arriving in a new city.
 In later life, she said Bonnie and Clyde seemed like characters in a book she had read.

 Blanche and her husband wanted children, but she suffered a number of miscarriages.
 In 1965, they adopted a 12-year-old boy named Rickey.
 Blanche had a complicated relationship with him as he grew older, especially after her husband died of cancer on November 5, 1969.
 After her third husband's death Blanche did not remarry.
 She died of lung cancer on December 24, 1988 at age 77.
 According to her memoir published in 2004, My Life with Bonnie and Clyde, she was buried in Dallas' Grove Hill Memorial Park as Iva Bennie “Blanche” Caldwell Frasure.

 Reaction to the film Bonnie and Clyde

 Although she was consulted by the makers of Bonnie and Clyde, especially actor Warren Beatty, with whom she became friendly, the film's characterization of Blanche was not the slim, bravely devoted wife in her early twenties that Blanche had actually been during her time with the gang.
 Her character was altered to be heavily inspired by Mary O'Dare, Raymond Hamilton's girlfriend at the time.
 On April 10, 1968, Estelle Parsons won the Academy Award for Best Supporting Actress for her portrayal of Blanche.
-"That movie made me look like a screaming horse's ass," Barrow later said.
+"That movie made me look like a screaming horse's ass."
+Barrow later said.

 In a 2013 mini-series, Blanche was played by Sarah Hyland.
+In Frank Wildhorn's Broadway musical depicting the Barrow gang, Blanche was played by Melissa van der Schyff.
+The run of the musical in London's West End featured Natalie McQueen and Jodie Steele as Blanche.